-At the University all students will be assigned an official University email address.
+All students will be assigned an official University email address.
 All official University communications will be sent to this official University email address in order to ensure such communications reach the intended recipient.
 This address will be maintained in the official University email directory for each student.